Shrishtisinghh2000/Video_Game_Sales_Analysis/README.md

 Publisher and Developer Insights: Analysis of top publishers and developers in the industry.
 Genre Analysis: Breakdown of sales and popularity by game genres.
 User Interactivity: Interactive filters and slicers to customize the data view.
-Dataset
-The dataset used in this dashboard is sourced from VGChartz and includes detailed information about video game sales.
-The dataset (vgchartz-2024.csv) contains the following columns:

 Rank: Ranking of the game.
 Name: Name of the game.